 Focus on first identifying your issue or problem, then examine the current debate over it or lack thereof, followed by choosing how you would change it or modify it using a policy instrument, look for missed angles and then consult with others before finally developing your policy.
 Sound policy is one where holes are very difficult to poke in it, particularly, for our OYL process.

 Now, you should have your policy written in resolution form.
 Congratulations.
 It is now called “Resolution X.” What do you do now?

 Every year the OYL Policy Director will jointly announce with the OYL regional coordinators, usually from the period of May to July, the various Regional Policy Parliaments (RPPs) and their respective dates.

 The regional coordinators will provide a venue and collect the policies from the interested bodies with a set deadline.
-Provincial riding clubs are able to submit two provincial policies.
-Federal riding clubs are able to submit two federal policies.
-Student clubs can submit two of each.
+Each riding club is able to submit two policies.
+Similarly, student clubs can submit two as well.
 These policies are to be noted as being “club policies” noted as authored by the title of the club.
 E.g. Author: Windsor-Tecumseh Federal Young Liberals.